RubixDev/kwin-typescript-template/README.md

   - `ElectricNone`
 - `QTimer`: A class, for calling a function repeatedly with an interval, or just once with a delay.

+Keep in mind async/await won't work.
+It seems like any call to `setTimeout()` or similar functions results in an internal error and cancels further execution of that scope.

 ### NPM Scripts
 #### lint
 Checks the source files for errors using `tsc`